ibm-cloud-docs/solution-tutorials/vpc-transit1.md

 - The subnet CIDRs further divide the /24 into /26.

 The subnets in the transit and spoke are for the different resources:
-- worker - network accessible compute resources VPC instances, load balancers, [{{site.data.keyword.redhat_openshift_notm}}](https://www.ibm.com/cloud/openshift), etc. VPC instances are demonstrated in this tutorial.
+- worker - network accessible compute resources VPC instances, load balancers, [{{site.data.keyword.redhat_openshift_notm}}](https://www.ibm.com/cloud/openshift){: external}, etc. VPC instances are demonstrated in this tutorial.
 - dns - {{site.data.keyword.dns_short}} location appliances used in part two.
 - vpe - [{{site.data.keyword.vpe_short}}](/docs/vpc?topic=vpc-about-vpe) used in part two.
 - firewall - firewall-router VPC instances.